'A little weird' for McCutchen in return to Pittsburgh

 Only this time, instead of breezing past the visitors' clubhouse as he did during his more than eight years serving as the fulcrum around which the franchise spun from irrelevance into contention, McCutchen turned left and joined the rest of the San Francisco Giants, where his familiar No. 22 jersey hung in an unfamiliar spot.

-"A little weird," McCutchen said.
+"A little weird," McCutchen said a few hours before he went 1 for 5 with a double in San Francisco's 11-2 loss to the Pirates.
 "I felt like I needed a few more steps."

 Not anymore.